 Special Rule Of Skyjo Card Game

-Skyjo includes a special rule if you reveal three cards of the exact same number in a vertical column, you must immediately discard that entire column.
+Skyjo includes a special rule: if you reveal three cards of the same number in a vertical column, you must immediately discard that entire column.
 These three cards are placed on top of the discard pile.
 This special rule applies as soon as the triplet is formed, even if it happens when flipping cards at the end of a round.
 You can discard multiple columns if they all contain three identical cards.

 Ending a Round